ysyk2021/the-productive-marketing-manager-creating-effective-campaigns-that-boost-your-bottom-line/src/chapter-6-1.md

-Chapter 6: Measuring and Analyzing Results: Role of Measuring and Analyzing Results in Evaluating Campaign Effectiveness
+Role of Measuring and Analyzing Results in Evaluating Campaign Effectiveness
 ========================================================================================================================

 In this chapter, we will discuss the role of measuring and analyzing results in evaluating the effectiveness of marketing campaigns.
 By tracking metrics such as website traffic, conversion rates, and customer engagement, marketing managers can gain insights into which campaigns are working well and where adjustments need to be made.